johan-gorter/sandboxed-javascript-expressions/README.md

 ### What is supported
 - Just expressions, so no statements
+- Arrays
 - String literals using single quotes only (no double quotes or interpolation)
 - Lambda functions without parameters (see `example-tests.ts` on how to deal with this limitation)

+### What is not supported
-- No regular expression literals
+- Regular expression literals
+- Object literals (curly brackets)